Our History

 VP of USA & International Management

 As Vice President of Neighborhood Commerce Institute, Willie D. Harris is a dedicated consultant responsible for developing and implementing strategies that optimize NCI’s operations; ensuring the efficient allocation of resources; and executing the power of teamwork while collaborating to create an environment that encourages state-of-the-art thinking, continuous learning, and organizational success.
 He has a strategic mindset; a wealth of leadership training and experience; and a strong commitment to community development and advancing economic growth and sustainability.
 Willie is an experienced Senior Executive that has served in various roles within the federal government for over 30 years.
 Within the United States Department of Agriculture (USDA), he has served as a Director of Operations, Program Manager, Biologist, Regulatory Official, Researcher, Trade Compliance Specialist, Phytosanitary Specialist, Canine Handler, Plant and Animal Health SME, Investigator, Biotechnology Regulator, Animal Welfare leader, and Wildlife leader working within diverse program areas of the USDA’s Animal and Plant Health Inspection Service (APHIS).
-In his last federal role as Regional Director for USDA’s Wildlife Services program and a member of the Senior Executive Service (SES) core of federal employees, Willie was responsible for managing half of the U.S., encompassing 983 employees and a $94 million dollar budget to resolve wildlife conflicts to allow people and wildlife to coexist
+In his last federal role as Regional Director for USDA’s Wildlife Services program and a member of the Senior Executive Service (SES) core of federal employees, Willie was responsible for managing half of the U.S., encompassing 983 employees and a $94 million dollar budget to resolve wildlife conflicts to allow people and wildlife to coexist.

 Dr. Kofi Appiah Okyere